 All login and compute nodes may access same data on shared file systems.
 Compute nodes are also equipped with local (non-shared) scratch, ramdisk, and tmp file systems.

 Policy (In a Nutshell)¶

 Do not use for archiving!

-Please don't use shared file systems as a backup for large amount of data or long-term archiving mean.
+Do not use shared file systems as a backup for large amount of data or long-term archiving mean.
 The academic staff and students of research institutions in the Czech Republic can use CESNET storage service, which is available via SSHFS.

 Shared File Systems¶

 Salomon computer provides two main shared file systems, the HOME file system and the SCRATCH file system.
 The SCRATCH file system is partitioned to WORK and TEMP workspaces.
 The HOME file system is realized as a tiered NFS disk storage.
 The SCRATCH file system is realized as a parallel Lustre file system.
 Both shared file systems are accessible via the Infiniband network.
-Extended ACLs are provided on both HOME/SCRATCH file systems for the purpose of sharing data with other users using fine-grained control.
+Extended ACLs are provided on both HOME/SCRATCH file systems for sharing data with other users using fine-grained control.

 HOME File System¶